 Secure Admin Panel

-Once all cleaned up, you need to check the protection of the possible entry flaws.
+Once you have cleaned the Magento malware, you need to check the protection of the possible entry flaws.
 You should change the front name of Admin panel in order to secure it.
 Furthermore, verify that your site URLs (‘app/etc/local.xml’ and ‘var’) are not accessible publicly.

 For more protection, you can read our Magento security tips to keep your ecommerce store safe.